 Most courses have a strong focus on preparation for professional practice, but they'll provide you with skills that are suitable for a range of careers.

 Many students enrol onto MEng programmes for their first degree.
 These are integrated four-year Masters courses, recognised as offering extended and enhanced programmes of study.
 Others complete a separate Masters after their first degree.

 An EngD is essentially an industry-based PhD, combining Doctoral-level research with training in practical skills.
 Research engineers are usually placed with industrial (or sometimes academic) sponsors, and there is a possibility that you may be employed by your sponsor at the end of the programme.

 For more information on further study and to find a course that interests you, see Masters degrees and search postgraduate courses in mechanical engineering.

 44% of mechanical engineering graduates employed in the UK are working as engineering professionals 15 months after graduation.
 Further, IT professionals (6%), science, engineering and production technicians (4%) and metal machining, fitting and instrument making trades (3%) are all among the top five most popular roles reported.

 |Type of work||Percentage|

-For a detailed breakdown of what mechanical engineering graduates are doing six months after graduation, see What Do Graduates Do?
+For a breakdown of what mechanical engineering graduates are doing after graduation, see What do graduates do?